EXCLUSIVE-Thailand's elderly lag behind in COVID vaccination drive, data show | Health

 EXCLUSIVE-Thailand's elderly lag behind in COVID vaccination drive, data show

-Chawetsan Namwat, a senior official at the public health ministry's Department of Disease Control, said plans to prioritise the elderly shifted after a major outbreak in Bangkok and added that the relatively low rate of vaccinations in that age group in could have led to more deaths among senior citizens.
-Since April, people aged 60 and over have accounted for at least 62% of deaths in Thailand and about 8.7% of cases.
+In Indonesia, only 17% of the elderly have been fully vaccinated, but that is still higher than the 13% for the total population.
+Chawetsan Namwat, a senior official at the public health ministry's Department of Disease Control, said plans to prioritise the elderly shifted after a major outbreak in Bangkok and added that the relatively low rate of vaccinations in that age group could have led to more deaths among senior citizens.

 - Country: